ContinuumIO/cdx/README.md

 1. You need to have the cdx client libraries installed.
 I do this with `python setupcdxlib.py develop`.
 2.  from cdx, you should be able to execute `webplot_example.py`, as well as `glyph_example.py`
+3. Use your browser to visit http://localhost:5006 to see CDX

 Bokehjs
 -------